 Some content which requires validation (the format of this content is arbitrary);

 A Public Key, suitably encoded.
-In the DSA algorithm adopted this Public Key is a single number together with a set of DSA parameters (three numbers);
+In the ECDSA algorithm adopted this Public Key is a single number together with a set of ECDSA parameters (three numbers);

 A signature.
-In the DSA algorithm a signature is composed of two numbers; by convention these are referred to as R and S (an R,S pair).
+In the ECDSA algorithm a signature is composed of two numbers; by convention these are referred to as R and S (an R,S pair).

 A signature verification process identifies whether the R,S pair authenticate the content against the given Public Key.
 This can only result in a true or false result.

-DSA digital signature verification achieves two results:
+ECDSA digital signature verification achieves two results:

 Authentication: The implementing system verifies the Data Server Public Key (“content”) and the signature in the Data Server certificate (“signature”) against the SA Public Key (or Domain Coordinator) (“Public Key”) to confirm that the supplier's Public Key in the certificate is valid and that the Data Server is a bona fide member of the S-100 Data Protection Scheme.
 If a Domain Coordinator is provided then the identity of the Domain Coordinator must also be checked against the SA Public Key.